go-pluto/evaluation/README.md

 and place involved certificates under `private/`.

-Next, copy `test-config.toml.example` to `test-config-aws.toml` and adjust it to your setup.
+Next, copy `test-config.toml.example` to `test-config.toml` and adjust it to your setup.
 This includes specifying IPs, ports, certificates and authentication information in order for your tests to run successfully.
 Afterwards, execute

 ```
 $ make build